Lemoncode/react-hooks-by-example/06-ajax-field-change/Readme.md

 Let's face the following scenario, a given user can enter a name on a input field, we want to trigger an ajax called each time the user types a value on the input (returned the filtered list of names).
-We can do this using _useEffect_ indicating in the second argument, instead of an emtpy array, the field name used to trigger the call.
+We can do this using _useEffect_ indicating in the second argument, instead of an empty array, the field name used to trigger the call.

 # Steps

-- We will take as starting point sample _00 boilerplate_ copy the conent of the project to a fresh folder an execute _npm install_.
+- We will take as starting point sample _00 boilerplate_ copy the content of the project to a fresh folder an execute _npm install_.

 ```bash